armaan-nagra/rust-rate-limiting-gateway/README.md

 ## 🤝 Contributing

-This is a learning project!
+This is a learning project and an excuse for me to learn rust!
 Feel free to suggest improvements, submit PRs, or open issues.
 All contributions are welcome!

 ## 📄 License